lbaitemple/MacRoombaSimulink/README.md

 - **_State_** is a 1 by 6 vector [Left, FrontLeft, CenterLeft, CenterRight, FrontRight, Right]
 - A value of 0 means no object in range, 1 indicates an object is in range
 - Input 1 to **_Switch_** to activate the block; Input 0 to **_Switch_** to deavtivate the block
-- Alway deactivate the block before stop simulation
+- Alway deactivate the block before ending simulation

 ## Wheel Control Block
 - Specify linear velocity of left wheel and right wheel